PLEASE TAKE NOTE – I can’t emphasise enough how important it is to care for your leathergoods, whatever purpose they are to be used for.

 - I only use the best British bridle leathers produced and hand-finished in Walsall by Sedgwick and Co, who have been renowned for their quality since 1900.
 These vegetable-tanned, semi-aniline leathers DO NOT have a Waterproof finish and so must be treated regularly from new to keep the leather in top condition, supple, long-lasting and also to prevent any transfer of surface colour when wet.
 It is the ideal ‘working’ leather – strong, supple and attractive due to the quality of the hides and great care taken in producing them.

 - It is also essential if your dog likes to swim, to counteract the drying effect of the water.
-The leather will come to no harm if you treat it from new & then regularly thereafter with a product such as these.
+The leather will also be more likely to stretch if used under pressure while wet so ideally remove your dog’s collar and allow it to dry naturally, treat with leathercare before using again.
+It will come to no harm if you treat it from new & then regularly thereafter with a product such as these.

 - Saddle soap alone is not enough as it doesn’t penetrate the leather well, it is more of a surface treatment which can be used once your leather has been well treated with an oil or food.